Amfioensociëteit: Massacre of the Chinese at Batavia (1740)

 Aside from the Dutch smuggling, another problem for the VOC was noted in the Chinese merchant class who had secured privileges from the VOC to retail the product.
-It was "discovered" that they were keeping chests of opium in warehouses to create deliberate shortages in the market in order to increase the profits from their own sales, causing the VOC to lose certain percentages in revenue, because the VOC was paying for the costs of the warehouses.
+It was "discovered" that they were keeping chests of opium in warehouses to create deliberate shortages in the market to increase the profits from their own sales, causing the VOC to lose certain percentages in revenue, because the VOC was paying for the costs of the warehouses.

 In 1738, Chinese sugar planters in Batavia responded to a severe decline in sugar prices set by the VOC by petitioning the Council of the Indies to restore rates to earlier levels.
 As part of their proposal, they offered to increase purchases of opium, textiles, and other Company goods.
 The petition was rejected.

 By 1740, worsening conditions in the sugar economy left many Chinese laborers destitute and classified by the Company as illegal immigrants.
 That year, they launched an armed revolt, seizing plantations, fortifying them, and laying siege to Batavia.
-The uprising "prompted" the VOC to carry out mass killings of the city’s Chinese population.
+The uprising "prompted" the VOC to carry out mass killings of the city's Chinese population.

 VOC espionage reports from the time describe how Chinese rebel-held plantations were reorganized.
 Plantation leaders assumed command roles, food supplies were rationed, and opium in the form of madat was sold in small stalls together with basic goods such as tobacco, salt, and dried fish.
 Later, in the 1790s, The Chinese Annals of Batavia, an anonymously authored account, offered a moral critique of opium use, portraying it as a destructive habit that worsened social and economic decline prior to the massacre.

 The decades following this massacre transformed the Dutch view of the opium trade as a commodity into somewhat of a racially motivated evil.
 Many of the VOC superiors associated the opium habit specifically with the Chinese class, being in their view dirty and dangerous.

 By violently reducing the role of Chinese entrepreneurs, this genocide opened opportunities for European officials to expand into sectors previously dominated by Chinese planters and traders.
 After the exile of the Chinese community leader Ni Hoekong to Ambon, his sugar estates in Bekasi were auctioned in 1742 and purchased by the Dutch official Pieter van de Velde.
 The acquisition, which included two parcels of land and four sugar mills, allowed van den Velde to establish himself in both sugar and opium-related commerce.
 By the time of his death in 1759, he had built his holdings into nine sugar plantations.